MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/data-api.md

 ## Enabling Data api on MongoDB vCore

-You can enable/disable this feature using Azure CLI or an ARM template.
-We will be adding the support to enable/disable this feature soon.
+You can enable or disable this feature using the Azure CLI or an ARM template.
+Portal support will be added soon.

 ### Steps to Enable Data API on vCore Cluster via ARM template